Flowmetalby

 if is_ok(check_results):

-# Run these two in parallel
+# Run two flows in parallel

-save_task = fctx.actions.run(save, analyze_value)
+save_task = fctx.actions.run(save, data = analyze_value)

-report_task = fcxt.actions.run(report, analyze_value)
+report_task = fctx.actions.run(report, data = analyze_value)

-# Wait for their results
+# Wait for both to complete

 results = fctx.actions.wait([save_task, report_task])